SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 simply call ``traj.f_store()`` once before.
 If you do not want to store anything but initialise the storage, you can pass the argument ``only_init=True``, i.e. ``traj.f_store(only_init=True)``.

-Moreover, if you call ``f_empty()`` on a large result, only the reference to the giant data block within the result is deleted.
+Moreover, if you call :func:`~pypet.parameter.Result.f_empty` on a large result, only the reference to the giant data block within the result is deleted.
 So in order to make the python garbage collector free the memory, you must ensure that you do not have any external reference of your own in your code to the giant data.

 To avoid re-opening an closing of the HDF5 file over and over again there is also the possibility to store a list of items via :func:`~pypet.trajectory.Trajectory.f_store_items` or whole subtrees via :func:`~pypet.naturalnaming.NNGroupNode.f_store_child` or :func:`~pypet.naturalnaming.NNGroupNode.f_store`.
-Keep in mind that links (:ref:`more-on-links`) are always stored non-recursively despite the setting of ``recursive`` in these functions.
+Keep in mind that :ref:`more-on-links` are always stored non-recursively despite the setting of ``recursive`` in these functions.